 6.2.1.14.4 Example of displaying the default value of the start-timeout

-'''

-(gcap-cli) show monitoring-engine start-timeout
+(gcap-cli) show monitoring-engine start-timeout Validate.
+The system displays the current value.

-'''

 Monitoring Engine Options: Start timeout: 600s

 6.2.1.14.5 Example of displaying the default value of the stop-timeout